starnight/python-c-extension/README.md

 ## 01-HeyMan
 It is a C extension practice who gets arguments passed from Python.
 The heyman function will echo the passed name and the number.

+## 02-Add
+It is an adding function which will not only gets arguments passed from Python, but also returns a tuple that is composite of the result and the equation string.